rescipy-project/spym/README.md

 # spym

-A python package for processing Scanning Probe Microscopy (SPM) data.
+A Python package and xarray accessor for processing Scanning Probe Microscopy (SPM) data.